Pasta alla Norma is a Sicilian eggplant pasta dish with a creamy tomato sauce, tender eggplants, dried oregano, and fresh basil.

 Add the roasted eggplant and fresh basil leaves to the tomato sauce.

-Stir and cook for two more minutes on medium-low heat, then taste and adjust for salt.
+Stir and cook for a few more minutes until thick and well combined.
+Taste and adjust for salt.

 3. Add the pasta